nikolanovoselec/m365-mcp-server/OPERATIONS.md

 ### Custom Domain Setup (Optional)

 Custom domains provide professional branding and simplified URLs for production deployments.
-This configuration maps your domain to the Cloudflare Worker and updates all OAuth callbacks to use the custom domain instead of the workers.dev subdomain.
+This configuration maps the domain to the Cloudflare Worker and updates all OAuth callbacks to use the custom domain instead of the workers.dev subdomain.

 **Configure Custom Domain:**